Melnyk675/Creative-fanta/README.md

 A frontend webpage consisting information about popular Fanta brand and its products.

+# Technology stack:
+ - Vite
+ - React
-- Frameworks: Vite, React and Tailwind CSS
+ - Tailwind CSS

-info-fanta.netlify.app